sainadth/IslanderHack-tamucc/README.md

 ### Debugging Tips

 1. **Check Server Logs**: Look at the terminal where you ran `npm start` for detailed error messages
-2. **Test API Key**: Verify your BLAND AI API key works by checking your dashboard
+2. **Test API Key**: Verify your AI calling VOIPAPI key works by checking your dashboard
 3. **Test Webhook URL**: Visit your `BASE_URL/api/bland-webhook` in a browser (should return JSON)
 4. **Check ngrok**: If using ngrok, ensure it's running and the URL hasn't changed

 ### Getting Help

 - Check the [WEBHOOK_SETUP.md](./WEBHOOK_SETUP.md) file for detailed webhook setup
-- Review BLAND AI documentation: https://docs.bland.ai
 - Check server logs for specific error messages

 ## License